2020 rank: 34

 Eat & Drink

 Where to start?
-Weathervane Cafe, Onefold, St. Mark’s Coffeehouse, or Syrup would be good, since they all open in the early hours.
+Weathervane Cafe, Onefold, or Syrup would be good, since they all open early.
 At lunchtime, check out Dos Santos, Illegal Pete’s, or Atelier by Radex.
 Not full yet?
-White Pie or Mile High Hamburger Mary’s should do the trick.
+Pho & Bar or Mile High Hamburger Mary’s should do the trick.

-Warning: It’s easy to throw back a few too many in this neighborhood, so get your ride-share apps updated.
-Vine Street Pub & Brewery serves Mountain Sun Pub & Brewery pints.
-Thirsty Monk also brews its own beer.
-The Irish Snug is stocked with more than 70 whiskeys.
-The Thin Man Tavern is known for its house-infused vodkas.
-And Tooey’s Off Colfax is a neighborhood spot with regular live music.
+Warning: It’s easy to throw back a few too many in this neighborhood.
+Vine Street Pub & Brewery (which is temporarily closed due to the pandemic) serves Mountain Sun Pub & Brewery pints.
+Irish Snug is stocked with more than 70 whiskeys.
+Thin Man Tavern is known for its house-infused vodkas.
+And Kinga’s Lounge is an unexpected headquarters for karaoke.

 If You Do One Thing…